SteffenKn/GitHub.JS-API/README.md

 #### Functions

-- getOrga(orgaName: string, configService?: ConfigService): Orga
+- getOrga(orgaName: string, configService?: ConfigService): IOrga
   - Parameters
     - orgaName
       - The name of the organization